Help for Heroes takes the privacy of its beneficiaries and supporters very seriously and adheres to all aspects of General Data Protection Regulation.

-If you support our charity by donating, undertaking a challenge, organising an event, volunteering, signing up to our marketing list, or purchasing a product from our shop, we will keep your data in our active database for three years after your last activity.
-We will then archive and retain your data for a further seven years so that, if you re-connect with us, we will have a history of how you have supported the Charity in the past.
+If you support our charity by donating, undertaking a challenge, organising an event, volunteering, signing up to our marketing list, or purchasing a product from our shop, we will keep your data in our active database up to ten years after your last activity.
+This is so that, if you re-connect with us, we will have a history of how you have supported the Charity in the past.
 After this time, your data is deleted.

-If you receive support from us we will keep your data in our active database for three years after which we will archive your data for life.
+If you receive support from us we will keep your data in our secure case management database for the duration over which we offer you support.
 The charity provides life-long support to all our beneficiaries and retains your records for this reason.

 If you want us to stop holding your data at any time you can contact us and request that we stop processing your data.
 (See the section entitled ‘How you are in control’).

 We make every effort to securely store any data.
 All Help for Heroes data is kept within the EU and our storage of it adheres to the EU Data Protection Directive 95/46/EC and the forthcoming General Data Protection Regulation, which will apply from 25 May 2018.

 In the course of our business, we may transfer data to reputable companies outside the European Economic Area.
 We take steps to ensure that your information will be afforded the same level of protection as that required of us under applicable UK data protection legislation.
 All information you provide to us is stored on our secure servers.
 Any payment transactions will be encrypted using SSL (Secure Sockets Layer) technology.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.